The Learning Center(TLC)

 My education includes a Bachelor degree from Western MIchigan University, and a Master of Arts in Teaching degree from Wayne State University.

 My wonderful family includes my husband Gary, and my two daughters Paige and Reese.
-Paige attends school at Lutheran High North and Reese attends school here at Immanuel.
+Paige attends school at Grand Valley State University and Reese attends school at Lutheran High School North.

 I believe every child of God can learn.
 It is my passion as a teacher to find what works for every individual child in order to help them succeed in all aspects of life and education.

-Here at Immanuel we are proud and excited to offer extra intervention help to students for reading.
+Here at Immanuel we are proud and excited to offer extra intervention help to identified students for reading and math.
 This is in addition to the excellent instruction and content they receive in the classroom.
-The intention is to increase a child’s success rate of learning grade level skills in reading.
+The intention is to increase a child’s success rate of learning grade level skills.

 The Reading Intervention Program is under the direction of our Learning Center director, Mrs. Bartlett, and classroom teachers.